mameier1234/ioBroker.blueconnect/README.md

     ```
 1. Head over to [main.js](main.js) and start programming!

-### Best Practices
-We've collected some [best practices](https://github.com/ioBroker/ioBroker.repositories#development-and-coding-best-practices) regarding ioBroker development and coding in general.
-If you're new to ioBroker or Node.js, you should
-check them out.
-If you're already experienced, you should also take a look at them - you might learn something new :)

 ### Scripts in `package.json`
 Several npm scripts are predefined for your convenience.
 You can run them using `npm run <scriptname>`
 | Script name | Description                                              |